 Now, as our Europe series comes to a close, it’s time to address the elephant in the room: Europe today is witnessing, from afar, an explosion of clinical trial opportunity in eastern geographies on the other side of the world, while local growth has been slower.
 While the market is indeed growing in Europe as well, with an increase in the total number of clinical trials year after year, the continent’s share of the global market saw a 19% decline between 2010 and 2017 as regulatory reforms and other factors have caused a spike in places like China and India.

 This has created both challenges and opportunities for EU-based researchers.
-While dedicated sites may find it more difficult to compete with the patient recruitment potential of up-and-coming regions, CROs and sponsor organizations have an opportunity to capitalize on the eastward shift.
+While dedicated sites may find it more difficult to compete with the patient recruitment potential of up-and-coming regions, Contract Research Organizations (CROs) and sponsor organizations have an opportunity to capitalize on the eastward shift.
 This, however, is dependent upon their willingness and ability to leverage the clinical trial technology resources, including but not limited to traditional eClinical technology, sweeping through the global clinical trial market.

 The calm before an eClinical storm